 As an international student on an institutionally approved LOA, you are authorized to remain in Canada with a valid study permit for 150 days from the start date of your leave.
+For students who are requesting a leave for the current term and it is approved after the start of the term, the approval date will be the first day of the term.
 Students will need to be readvised upon their return to their studies and there is no guarantee all courses will be available to progress in your program of study.